Jules Kroll

-Jules B. Kroll (born May 18, 1941) is an American businessman whose company, Kroll, Inc., is credited with founding the modern corporate investigations industry in 1972.
-In 2004, Kroll was sold to Marsh & McLennan Companies for $1.9 billion.
+Jules B. Kroll (born May 18, 1941) is an American businessman who is executive chair and co-founder of K2 Integrity.

+In 1972, he established Kroll, Inc. In 2004, Kroll was sold to Marsh & McLennan Companies for $1.9 billion.
 In 2009, Kroll founded two successor firms, Kroll Bond Rating Agency (KBRA) and K2 Intelligence.
-K2 Intelligence, run by Kroll's son Jeremy Kroll, continues the family's work in asset recovery, due diligence, litigation support, and a range of corporate investigations.

 Early life and education

 Jules Kroll was born to a Jewish family on May 18, 1941, in Bayside, Queens, the son of Florence Yondorf and Herman Kroll.
-His father ran a printing business that was subject to graft and demands for kickbacks from purchasing agents.
 Kroll attended Cornell University, where he was a member of Quill and Dagger, and Georgetown University Law Center.

 Career

 Business

 In 1968, he worked for Robert F. Kennedy's presidential campaign in Queens before becoming an Assistant District Attorney in Manhattan.
 When his father fell ill, Kroll took a leave of absence to run the family business.

 In 1972 he launched J. Kroll Associates, which eventually turned into Kroll, Inc. The business found corruption in companies which used printers with Kroll keeping a percentage of the savings.
 A deal with Marvel Comics proved so profitable to both sides that Marvel switched to paying a retainer.